ray-project/ray/README.rst

 - `Actors`_: Stateful worker processes created in the cluster.
 - `Objects`_: Immutable values accessible across the cluster.

-Ray runs on any machine, cluster, or cloud provider, and also features a growing `ecosystem of community integrations`_.
+Ray can run on any machine, cluster, or cloud provider, and also features a growing `ecosystem of community integrations`_.

 Install Ray with: ``pip install ray``.
 For nightly wheels, see the